lukereding/book_notes/guides_for/managing.md

 Focus on asking questions and listening during these meetings.
 Some things to consider during 1:1s:

 - Top priorities
-- Calibrate what great looks like
+- Calibrate what great /success looks like
+- Figure out if your direct report is challenged, not challenged enough, bored
 - Share feedback
 - Zoom out and discuss how things are going overall
 - Project status